 of the road.
 Park on the right side of the road just before the

-information booth (between the lanes of the road just before it turns to
+information booth (the booth is between the lanes of the road just before it turns to

 Copyright 2002 Mad Scientist Software Inc